ajaypatel6/personalWebsite/README.md

 # personalWebsite
-A personal website of mine to display myself and play around with developing a website
+A personal website of mine to display myself and play around with developing a website and learning git